 “We’re working on areas around the house but there are whole areas we haven’t even started working on yet.
 We get some learning experiences in one area, then apply those to another area.
 Tidying up is what we really need to do… make some of the temporary things permanent, plant more hedgerows along where we’ve got fences.”

 Wwoofers (usually international visitors, who volunteer to work on organic properties in return for board) help out with some of the work, and it’s very satisfying to Jo to be able to share their property and teach people too.

 “When we have wwoofers it takes about two hours to show them around and we do a lot of teaching as we show them around.
 That’s really important to me, to show them the context they’re operating in, how they’re contributing to the whole site.”

 Aaron and Jo are also expanding their nursery business to provide a wider range of plants for people who want to grow a variety of food but who only have a small garden.
 The different features of their business all contribute to the family income, and Jo says they appreciate having that variation.

 “We supply a cafe called Taste Organic Café with salad mix and Cornucopia with salad mix, stir fry mix and some bulk things like red and spring onions, garlic, beetroot and Maori potatoes, a few herbs.
 It’s all very small-scale.

 “I do a bit of teaching, we get a bit from the veges, a bit from the seedlings.
-For us, it’s about diversity of income.”
+For us, it’s about the diversity of income.”